8 Travel Resolutions to Check Off Your Michigan Bucket List

 1. Explore a New Destination

-Explore the dozens of shipwrecks littering the Lake Huron floor in the Thunder Bay National Marine Sanctuary, whether with diving gear, a snorkel or a glass-bottom boat.
+Explore the dozens of shipwrecks on the Lake Huron floor in the Thunder Bay National Marine Sanctuary, whether with diving gear, a snorkel or a glass-bottom boat.
 Learn about the Keweenaw Peninsula’s mining history or rediscover Detroit, a city that has so transformed itself in the past few years as to become unrecognizable in places.
 Nothing beats discovering a new corner of Michigan, one that may become your next favorite getaway.

 2. Go Someplace You’ve Been Before…and See it With New Eyes